Avian influenza (AI): Questions and answers

 The level of biosecurity has been upgraded on commercial poultry farms in NSW to minimise the risk of exposure to risk factors like wild birds, contaminated water supplies, other animals and visitors.
 The poultry industry in NSW has been closely cooperating with NSW DPI to develop early reporting systems for unusual mortalities.
 NSW has extensive animal disease surveillance programs that ensure early detection of diseases.
 A network of private veterinarians, district veterinarians and diagnostic laboratories across NSW enable early diagnosis and effective response if an outbreak occurs.

-No. Poultry products (meat and eggs) that have been property cooked are safe for human consumption as the cooking process destroys the avian influenza virus.
+No. Poultry products (meat and eggs) that have been properly cooked are safe for human consumption as the cooking process destroys the avian influenza virus.
 Nevertheless, it is prudent for consumers to take normal food safety precautions when preparing and cooking poultry products.

 Further information on food safety is available at the NSW Food Authority.